Employment Rights of Immigrants Under Federal Anti-Discrimination Laws

 - If a person has an accent but it is able to communicate effectively and be understood in English, he or she cannot be discriminated against.

 Speak-English -Only Rules

-The EEOC has stated that rules requiring employees to speak only English in the workplace violate the law unless they are reasonable necessary to the operation of the business.
+The EEOC has stated that rules requiring employees to speak only English in the workplace violate the law unless the employer can show that they are justified by business necessity.